 To make a schedule change after initial registration and payment of fees, students should work with their advisors.
 Any change made will become effective only if the proper procedure has been followed.
-If the change is not reflected in UNIVISOR, it must be verified with the Office of the Registrar.
+If the change is not reflected in the student planning feature through SNU portal, it must be verified with the Office of the Registrar.
 Financial adjustments must be made with the Office of Financial Affairs.